 - Jesus would be equally concerned for both the woman and the child.

-He is the one who designed pregnancy by intertwining two people in a way that makes it impossible for us to help one while bypassing the other.
-That’s why the current political stalemate won’t ever be resolved.
+Since God designed pregnancy in a way that intertwines two lives, it is impossible for us to help one while bypassing the other.
+This is why the current political stalemate won’t ever be resolved.
 God’s design dictates that we must work for the dignity and welfare of both.

 - Jesus would extend grace to women facing unplanned pregnancy.

 In every Gospel encounter, Jesus extends radical, unexpected grace first.
-This grace is missing from our cultural narrative, which tells women they were stupid to get pregnant, and will just ruin their life and the child’s life.
-Jesus would have the audacity to say the exact opposite – that He has a plan and a way they both can thrive.
+This grace is missing from our cultural narrative, which tells women they were stupid to get pregnant, and that this mistake will ruin their future as well as their child’s.
+Jesus would have the audacity to say the exact opposite – that He has a plan for them both to thrive.

 - Instead of relying on a political candidate, Jesus would ask His Church to be the hands that help them thrive.